 The first thing is, make sure to do your research.
 Don’t start out this very important letter with something like “dear recruiter”.
 That’s not his/her name.
 Find out who the recruiter is, and address the letter properly.
 This will get you much further in your pursuit and put you ahead of other people who didn’t care to take the time for something so simple, but very powerful.

 Think about it: if you had to choose a few people to hire for your business out of HUNDREDS of applications, which ones seem to show that they have attention for detail and motivation to go the extra step or two?

 Do the Company Offer Animation Internships

 Secondly, do your research and find out what the animation internship is all about.
 For example, a union studio internship is much different than a non-union studio internship.
-Interning at Titmouse will be a much different experience than interning at Nickelodeon.
+Interning at Titmouse will be a much different experience than 2D Animation internship at Nickelodeon.
 Do you know anything about either internship?.
 Have you looked them up online, or asked past interns about their experience?.

 Don’t apply for something that doesn’t exist — meaning if the internship you’re applying for is for production positions ONLY, do not apply asking for an artistic position!

 Your application may end up in the trash faster than it took you to write your cover letter. (**Side note: this is an excellent way of being transparent in your laziness.
 It will be obvious you wrote one letter for multiple studios and just changed the studio name on each letter.)

 Next, a good way to start usually is with something kind of personal and surprising.
 Maybe talk about why the internship is so important to you.
 Maybe talk about what it could do for you in your life.
 For example, maybe talk about how it’s important to you as a single mom to show your daughter how important it is to go after your dream.